 The quarterback completed six of his 13 passes for 49 yards in the Vikings' 10-6 win over the Oakland Raiders and was also sacked twice.
 He had a 21-yard pass to Greg Jennings wiped out by an illegal formation on his first play but also had a fumble recovered by tackle Matt Kalil at the Raiders' 20, allowing the Vikings to keep Bridgewater's opening drive alive for a field goal.
 It was an uneven performance by the first-round pick, but at this point those should be expected.

-Here are some other thoughts on the Vikings' final preseason game of the year:
+Here are some other thoughts on the Vikings' first game of the year:

 Jerick McKinnon had an impressive night in his first game at running back -- in several facets.
 He carried 12 times for 45 yards, gaining 36 of them on his first six carries, held up well in pass protection against a couple of rushing defensive linemen and laid out a Raiders defensive back with a downfield block on Cordarrelle Patterson's 13-yard reception in the first quarter.